 TAX EFFICIENT - index funds, ETFs, and individual stocks are often more efficient than conventional mutual funds because fund managers actively trade positions inside their funds.
 This generates additional taxation in the form of a year end dividend representing capital gains, which is an additional drag on an investor's total return.

 Tell us what's important to you.
 For example, are you a planet defender?
 What about empowered woman?
 Love animals?
+Cringe at deforestation?
 What are you feelings towards corporate political contributions?

 Our software helps clients understand what they own and where improvement can be found.
-With data sourced from NGO watchdog groups, government stats, academia, and the SEC, portfolios are measured based on 49 different screening factors and summarized into 5 main impact themes.
+With data sourced from NGO watchdog groups, government stats, academia, and the SEC, portfolios are measured based on over 75 different screening factors and summarized into 5 main impact themes.

 Try our sustainability questionnaire for free!